ben-wes/pd-dualsense/README.md

 * put files in `/dualsense` folder in one of Pd's paths for externals
 * create hid reader object via `[dualsense/listen]` - its output can be connected to the `[dualsense/display]` object. optional argument `orientation` activates tracking of movement and orientation
-* requires a bunch of externals ... pdlua, hidraw, command (maybe more - should all be on deken)
+* requires a bunch of externals (that should be available on deken though) ... pdlua, hidraw, command and the command-line tool "hidapitester".

 ## todos